 Wet Brining: Step 1

-Combine the brining mixture, which should include 1 tablespoons of kosher salt per quart of liquid, in a pot or container large enough to hold the liquid and the turkey.
+Combine the brining mixture, which should include 1 tablespoon of kosher salt per quart of liquid, in a pot or container large enough to hold the liquid and the turkey.
 Make sure the salt (and sugar, if using) are fully dissolved.